-November Update: Holds are available for pickup at Bayport City Hall, 274 3rd St N, just a couple blocks away from the Library.
+July 20 Update: The Library will close on August 8 for the remodeling project.
+During the week of August 8th, holds may be picked up curbside at the Library.
+Starting August 15th, holds will be available for pickup at Bayport City Hall, 274 3rd St N, just a couple blocks away from the Library.
 The service offered at City Hall will only be holds pick up, we will not have public computers, copying, scanning or faxing available.
 Chromebooks and hotspots can be requested and checked out for use at home.
-Weekly storytimes are held on Tuesdays at 10:30 am in the City Council Chambers.
-We anticipate being back in the Library space in mid-February 2023.
-Our Grand Opening Celebrations will take place in April 2023 to coincide with National Library Week.
+Weekly storytimes will continue, first at Barker’s Alps Park, and then at the Nature Center when the weather gets colder.
+The project should be finished in early 2023, watch this space for more updates!

 The Library Board issued a request for proposals in 2019 for a Facilities Master Plan, and chose to work with Bentz Thompson Rietow to evaluate the current condition of library space, and to create a plan to take the Library to 2045.
 Work proceeded on the plan throughout 2020, with a combination of online focus groups and staff and stakeholder interviews.